antif4-com/antif4/content/faq.md

 No. antif4.com believes in non-violent direct action.

 > Nonviolent direct action seeks to create such a crisis and establish such creative tension that a community that has constantly refused to negotiate is forced to confront the issue.
 It seems to dramatize the issue that it can no longer be ignored.

-### How is the company different?

-First, we do not directly charge for any of our services.
-These services are provided for free, as we are able to provide them.

 ## Email